-Sometimes as Cabin Crew you will be required to fly to destinations which are not exactly on your bucket list and you may even need to fly to dangerous areas.
-Don’t worry though, the airline will take good care fo you!
+Sometimes as Cabin Crew you will be required to fly to destinations that are not exactly on your bucket list – and you may even need to fly to dangerous areas.
+Don’t worry though, the airline will take good care of you!
 Here is an example of a flight I operated to Abuja, Nigeria.

 TIA.
 This.
 Is.
 Africa.

 Blood Diamond is a fabulous film and when these words are spoken within the movie (meaning things run slow, expect the unexpected etc) I never hesitated to agree.
 However, never have they felt more valid than during my Nigerian experience.

 As I walked through the airport it felt as if I had stepped back in time by a few decades.
 Furnishings were old and in bad condition, machines didn’t work, and staff lingered around the building without purpose.
 Rats darted across walkways as they heard my heels touch the hard, concrete floors before them.
 Smells of dust, and sweaty, unwashed bodies filled my nostrils.

 Immigration was a stand, where I had to sign my name in a book.
 (Can you even call this immigration?!?!)

 I had to wait over half an hour for the bus to collect me to take me to my hotel outside the airport, even though they knew our arrival time, which is the same as it is every day (TIA huh?!)
 The humid, dusk air reminded me that I had not slept for almost 24 hours, and I felt rather dazed and blurred by the whole tiring experience.

 Locals stood all around me outside the airport.
 I held my bag tighter than usual.
 The African men stared at me with my blonde hair, and I felt rather uncomfortable.
 The noise of the beginning of rush hour traffic and car horns filled the streets with an early morning buzz.
 Cars were old, dented and produced puffs of fumes when they moved off.
 It was as I would expect from Africa, but paradoxically surprising at the same time.